 Most know that modern Thatcham stems from the Saxons, many know there were people in the area before this so where were they if not in the modern town centre?

-The Roman road of Ermin Way is believed to cross the Kennet to the east of Colthrop and cutting across Henwick Field to the west but the exact route remains a mystery.
+In the 20th century the theory that the Roman road of Ermin Way crossed the Kennet to the east of Colthrop and cut across Henwick Field to the west started to appear.
+However the exact route remains a mystery and this suggested route might not be the true route, there is a possibility it might be further south.
 There have been numerous findings in Thatcham, mostly around the Henwick to St Johns Road area.
-Those finds include wells, coins, pewter plates, tiles, leather shoes and pottery indicating a possible settlement.
+Those finds include wells, coins, pewter plates, tiles, leather shoes and pottery indicating a activity during the Roman period.
 A hearth was also discovered and along with other finds.
-The map (yellow shows St Mary's Church) shows where some of the finds have been made (note some are approximate locations).
+The map (yellow shows St Mary’s Church) shows where some of the finds have been made (note some are approximate locations).

 Perhaps one of the most interesting finds was that of the skeletons of a man and a horse close at Colthrop Mill.
 In the area of Chamberhouse Farm evidence from an excavation provides evidence of Iron Age and Roman field systems.